-A. Legislative Reforms (Virginia, Ohio, and Texas)
+a.
+Legislative Reforms (Virginia, Ohio, and Texas)

-Some regulatory budgeting reforms have begun as pilot programs, focused on a subset of state regulatory agencies, before being expanded statewide.
+Some reforms have focused on a subset of state regulatory agencies rather than implementing a budget for all agencies at once.
 In Virginia, for example, as part of a Regulatory Reduction Pilot Program passed into law in 2018,65 two state agencies, the Department of Professional and Occupational Regulation (DPOR) and the Department of Criminal Justice Services (DCJS), were required to produce a count of their total regulatory requirements.66 These two agencies oversee about 8 percent of the sections in the Virginia administrative code,67 meaning their rules constitute a small, but not insubstantial fraction of Virginia regulations.
 Both agencies engage in a significant amount of occupational licensing regulation.
 At DCJS, regulated professions are primarily in the public safety area.

-The count in Virginia was done manually, in the sense of being accomplished by human beings rather than computers (as will be shown, some states rely on text analysis software to count regulations).
+The count in Virginia was done manually in the sense of being accomplished by human beings rather than computers (as will be shown, some states rely on text analysis software to count regulations).
 Civil servants read through their respective departments' rules and counted each requirement in place.
 The 2018 law set a reduction goal for the two pilot agencies of 25 percent of requirements from initial levels.
-No further cuts were required from other departments, but all agencies subject to the state Administrative Process Act were required to produce counts of their own regulatory requirements by July 2020,68 which set the stage for potential further reductions and possibly the implementation of a state-wide regulatory budget.
+No further cuts were required from other departments in Virginia's case, but all agencies subject to the state Administrative Process Act were required to produce counts of their own regulatory requirements by July 2020,68 which set the stage for potential further reductions and possibly the implementation of a state-wide regulatory budget.

 In late 2018, the two agencies in the pilot program produced counts of their regulatory requirements.
-Between the two departments, they had 6,226 requirements (2,730 at DPOR and 3,496 at DCJS).
-The two agencies interpreted the required cuts as applying to discretionary requirements, that is, those whose issuance is not required by law but instead is at the discretion of the regulating agency.
-Together the two agencies identified 4,947 discretionary requirements between them (about 80 percent of total requirements) and aimed to cut 25 percent, which equates to a total reduction goal of about 1,200 requirements.
+Between the two departments, they had 6,226 requirements (2,730 at DPOR and 3,496 at DCJS).69 It became clear at this initial reporting stage that the two agencies, and the state Department of Planning and Budget (DPB) that was overseeing the effort, were interpreting the required cuts as applying to discretionary requirements, that is, those whose issuance is not required by law but instead is at the discretion of the regulating agency.
+This interpretation seemed to conflict with the text of the statute.70 Nevertheless, the two agencies identified 4,947 discretionary requirements between them (about 80